kangzeroo/RentHero_Chatbot/README.md

-# Jakecarios McBar
+# RentHero_Chatbot
-This script is for playing around with DialogFlow.
+Chatbot AI for responding to rental inquiries, pre/post processing of data, ML pipeline and general infrastructure endpoints.

 The steps for using it are as follows:

 0. Install dependencies with `npm install`
 1. Copy and paste your email into `input/text.js`